-We hope this information will be helpful to you.
+We hope this newsletter will be helpful to you.

-If you are struggling financially, you may like to contact one of the services in the shortlists below, which includes details of local foodbanks:
+If you are finding things difficult financially you may like to contact one of the services in the shortlists below, which includes details of local foodbanks:

 - North East Surrey (Spelthorne, Epsom and Ewell and Elmbridge)